Director, Office of Research Ethics and Integrity

 - failure to declare or manage serious conflicts of interest

-- conducting research without ethics approval as required by legislation including the National Statement on Ethical Conduct in Human Research, Ethical Guidelines for research involving Aboriginal and Torres Strait Islander Peoples, the Australian Code for the care and use of animals for scientific purposes, National Health Security Act 2007, Quarantine Act 1908, Defence Trade Controls Act 2012, Gene Technology Act 2000 and other legislation relating to biosafety and biosecurity; or avoidable failure to follow research proposals as approved by a research ethics committee, particularly where this failure may result in unreasonable risk or harm to humans, animals or the environment
+- conducting research without ethics approval as required by legislation including the National Statement on Ethical Conduct in Human Research, Ethical Guidelines for research involving Aboriginal and Torres Strait Islander Peoples, the Australian Code for the care and use of animals for scientific purposes, National Health Security Act 2007, Biosecurity Act 2015, Defence Trade Controls Act 2012, Gene Technology Act 2000 and other legislation relating to biosafety and biosecurity; or avoidable failure to follow research proposals as approved by a research ethics committee, particularly where this failure may result in unreasonable risk or harm to humans, animals or the environment

 - wilful concealment or facilitation of research misconduct by others

 - repeated or continuing breaches of the QUT Research Code, especially where the respondent has been the subject of previous counselling or specific direction.
 This instance this matter maybe be dealt with to under other misconduct procedures.

 For the purpose of this policy and procedures, research misconduct does not include honest differences in judgement about the management of a research project, and may not include honest errors that are minor or unintentional (which may, however, constitute a breach of the QUT Research Code requiring specific action by the relevant supervisor or the University).